danielmiessler/fabric/patterns/create_graph_from_input/system.md

 - Output a CSV file that has all the necessary data to tell the progress story.

-- Only ouptut numbers in the fields, no special characters.
+- Only ouptut numbers in the fields, no special characters like "<, >, =," etc..

 - Only output valid CSV data and nothing else.